myaldiz/Clustermatic/README.md

 # Clustermatic
-TSP solving algorithm for multiple travelers using Genetic Algorithm For dividing cities to travelers, k-means algorithm used with small additions.
+TSP solving algorithm for multiple travelers using Genetic Algorithm.

+For dividing cities to travelers, k-means algorithm used with small differences to original one.
-Within cities, Genetic Algorithm used, but instead of random created spicies, we choose to create them with some intution.
+Within cities, Genetic Algorithm used to solve Tsp, but instead of random created solutions at the beginning, we choose to create them with some intution.